POS Nation Blog » Latest Articles

 To return once more to our shirt example, if your inventory contains 10 shirts for $5 apiece and 10 more shirts for $10 apiece, a weighted average method would see you assuming the cost of every shirt as $7.50.
 Though this sounds perfectly reasonable in the given scenario — and it is, in many cases — an average is not always an accurate representation of your inventory’s value.
 For example, if the cost of an item suddenly plummets or skyrockets, you may be vastly over- or under-stating your inventory value or profits using this method.

 The main benefit of using weighted averages is that it simplifies your calculations significantly.
-A great use-case for weighted average inventory tracking is if your business has regular turnover of inventory that has relatively stable pricing (in other words, pricing that fluctuates within a known range).
+A great use case for weighted average inventory tracking is if your business has a regular turnover of inventory that has relatively stable pricing (in other words, pricing that fluctuates within a known range).

 Which Retail Inventory Method is Best?